Riyadh: Demographics

+In 2022, the city had over 7 million people.
 The city had a population of 40,000 inhabitants in 1935 and 83,000 in 1949.
 The city has experienced very high rates of population growth, from 150,000 inhabitants in the 1960s to over seven million, according to the most recent sources.
 As of 2017, the population of Riyadh is composed of 64.19% Saudis, while non-Saudis account for 35.81% of the population.
 Indians are the largest minority population at 13.7%, followed by Pakistanis at 12.4%.

+The population is so high due to the doubled birth rates and the high economic growth.
+There was also an influx of immigrants.

 Landmarks and architecture

 Vernacular architecture of Old Riyadh

 The old town of Riyadh within the city walls did not exceed an area of 1 km2, and therefore very few significant architectural remnants of the original walled oasis town of Riyadh exist today.
-The most prominent is the Masmak fort and some parts of the original wall structure with its gate which have been restored and reconstructed.
+The most prominent is the Al-Masmak Palace and some parts of the original wall structure with its gate which have been restored and reconstructed.
 There are also a number of traditional mud-brick houses within these old limits, but they are for the most part dilapidated.

 Expansion outside the city walls was slow to begin with, although there were some smaller oases and settlements surrounding Riyadh.
 The first major construction beyond the walls was King Abdulaziz's Murabba Palace.
 It was constructed in 1936, completed in 1938, and a household of 800 people moved into it in 1938.
-The palace is now part of a bigger complex called The King Abdulaziz Historical Centre.
+The palace is now part of a bigger complex called King Abdulaziz Historical Center.

 There are other traditional villages and towns in the area around traditional Riyadh which the urban sprawl reached and encompasses.
 These include Diriyah, Manfuha and Wadi Laban.
 Unlike in the early days of development in Riyadh during which vernacular structures were razed to the ground without consideration, there is a new-found appreciation for traditional architecture.
-The Saudi Commission for Tourism and National Heritage is making efforts to revitalize the historic architecture in Riyadh and other parts of the kingdom.
+The Ministry of Tourism is making efforts to revitalize the historic architecture in Riyadh and other parts of the kingdom.